skiadas/WebAppsCourse/notes/patterns_iterator.md

 The iterator pattern consists of two parts:

 1. The collection needs to have a method `iterator` that returns an "iterator object".
+In a statically typed language, this would be enforced with an interface.
 2. The `Iterator` class consists of objects that have two methods:
     - `hasNext`: Returns a boolean telling us whether there is a next element or not.
     - `next`: Returns the next element (behavior undefined if hasNext has returned `false`).